background image

 Buzzer-Beater

-Lando recently hailed his basketball-themed helmet for the Miami Grand Prix as his favourite of the season, but that wasn't the British star's only slam dunk of the year.
-Ahead of the 2022 Azerbaijan Grand Prix, Lando and Daniel spent some time in the Team Hub shooting some hoops using a small basketball hoop and ball that Daniel had been given during lockdown.
+Lando hailed his 2022 basketball-themed helmet for the Miami Grand Prix as his favourite of the season, but that wasn't the British star's only slam dunk of the year.
+Ahead of the 2022 Azerbaijan Grand Prix, then teammates Lando and Daniel spent some time in the Team Hub shooting some hoops using a small basketball hoop and ball that Daniel had been given during lockdown.

 It took a few more attempts than he'd care to admit, but Lando eventually hit the target… In his defence, Daniel had gotten in plenty of practice during lockdown.
 The game also produced one of our favourite images of the season.